 If you’re travelling to the SSE Arena for your vaccination, free parking is available at Eastside and Northside car parks in Belfast.
-There will be a free shuttle-bus service from these car parks, as well as from the Europa Bus Centre.
+There is a free shuttle-bus service from the Northside car park, as well as from the Europa Bus Centre.

 The G2 Glider services runs every 15 minutes from the city centre or you can get a train to Titanic Quarter station, a short walk from the SSE Arena.

 When travelling on public transport, face coverings must be worn and social distancing practices observed.